Richard

 Away from the golf course with wife Catrin

-At one stage wife Catrin – who Bland refers to as ‘Kate’ – caddied for him while they were dating as the Covid pandemic had done its best to keep them apart.
+At one stage Catrin – who Bland refers to as ‘Kate’ – caddied for him while they were dating as the Covid pandemic had done its best to keep them apart.

 Bland gives her credit for the improvement in his game.

+“Kate's a big part of what I've been able to do,” he told Heng Time.
 “When things are good off the course that usually helps to make things good on the course, so she's a huge part of why I've played so well.”

 Away from golf, Bland supports English Premier League football club Southampton and loves watching Formula 1 racing.